 In our last post, we mentioned that being in a generally perkier mood can help you feel more energetic to exercise.
-But if you understand the SaS Compass, you know that improved exercise is not all that a better mood can do for you.
+But if you understand our health promotion model, you know that improved exercise is not all that a better mood can do for you.
 It can also lessen food cravings, reduce insomnia and help you feel more collaborative and creative.
-Much better side effects than any sleep, energy or appetite-related “magic” pills! ;-)
+Much better side effects than any sleep, energy or appetite-related “magic” pills! 😉

 So – ready for a few mood boosting tips?
 Here are my favorite 4: